Image relevance check

 Chop the roasted pork and pineapple into small pieces.

-Move on when this stage matches the instruction: chop the roasted pork and pineapple into small pieces.
+Move on after this instruction is complete: chop the roasted pork and pineapple into small pieces.

 Doneness cues